 information and resources

 As parents and carers of children there a number of key steps we can take to build resilience and protect our kids from sexual harm.
-With 1 in 5 Aussie kids experiencing some form of sexual harm before their 18th birthday, the good news is that for the most part, child sexual assault is preventable.
+With approximately 1 in 5 children experiencing child sexual assault or exploitation, the good news is that for the most part, this crime is preventable.

 By educating and empowering yourself, your children and their carers, we can minimise the risk of harm and make Australia the safest place in the world to raise a child.